explosion/spaCy/website/docs/api/architectures.md

 passing them through the transformer.
 Your spans are allowed to overlap or exclude tokens.

-This layer outputs a `FullTransformerBatch` dataclass.
-In order to plug the layer into most architectures, you'll probably need to map the raw transformer output to token-aligned vectors using a layer such as `trfs2arrays`.
+This layer is usually used directly by the `Transformer` component, which allows you to share the transformer weights across your pipeline.
+For a layer that's configured for use in other components, see `Tok2VecTransformer`.

 | Name               | Description                                                                                                                                                                                                                                           |